t6aguirre/old-blog/README.md

 Hey!
 I'm Tomás Aguirre

 I’m a Economics undergrad student at the University of São Paulo.
 And this is my blog.
-Here, I write about academic issues that I am interested in and I also talk about a little of my personal projects.
+Here, I write about academic issues that I am interested in and I also talk about of my personal projects.
 Along the way, I want to practice my writing and to get more familiarized with some programming tools.

 Hope you enjoy